For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Over on the PGA Tour, Steve Bamford previews the Sanderson Farms Championship - you can read his thoughts on that event here.

 Sheshan International GC, Shanghai, China.
 Designer: Neil Haworth, 2004; Par: 72; Length: 7,261 yards; Fairways: Paspalum/Rye; Rough: Paspalum/Rye with Bermuda overseed; Greens: A1/A4 Bentgrass; Stimp: 11-11.5ft.

 Course Overview.
 The Sheshan International course is a 7,261 yard Par 72 that features relatively wide but tree-lined fairways and 11.5 stimp bentgrass greens.
-With 4 par-5s and a driveable par 4 (the 16th hole), this track bears all the hallmarks of a bomber's paradise, however even in the years with softer conditions it has tended to be those players who can churn out the best greens in regulation numbers over the 4 days and have putted well enough who have prevailed.
-That said, the potential for wet weather this week will ensure that the course plays its full length which puts a little more onus on Total Driving (a combination of distance and accuracy) in my opinion, although it's fair to say there's been a real mixture of players adorning the top of the leaderboard here in recent years - a play-off between Bubba Watson and Tim Clark in 2014 for instance reinforcing the view that this track suits no particular style of play over another.
+With 4 par-5s and a driveable par 4 (the 16th hole), this track bears all the hallmarks of a bomber's paradise, however even in the years with softer conditions it has tended to be those players who can churn out strong greens in regulation numbers over the 4 days and have putted well enough who have prevailed.
+It's fair to say there's been a real mixture of players adorning the top of the leaderboard here in recent years - a play-off between Bubba Watson and Tim Clark in 2014 for instance reinforcing the view that this track suits no particular style of play over another.

 Tournament Stats.
 We've published some key player statistics for this week's WGC HSBC Champions that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.